cmvandrevala/more-than-equations/content/Computer Science/Labs/Monograms Are Us.md

 B.g.H
 ```

-This problem is available courtesy of {% cite jamesMonogramsUs2017 %}.
+This problem is available courtesy of Professor Jason James [@jamesMonogramsUs2017].

 ## 🎯 Problem Statement